Friday, October 22, 2010

 There is a story in the bible of a woman who comes to Jacob's well every day.
 She is a water-bearer, and carries her heavy load back to others.
-Day after day she makes this back breaking, yet very necessary journey.
+Day after day she makes this back-breaking, yet very necessary journey.

-One day when she arrives around six o'clock, there is a Jew, Jesus, waiting for her, a woman of Samaria.
-Two souls from two different worlds, meeting at a well she admits herself, is "deep".
+One evening, when she arrives around six o'clock, there is a Jew, Jesus, waiting for her, a woman of Samaria.

 He asks her for water, and she questions his lack of prejudice toward her.
 Jesus tells her: If you really knew who I am, you would ask ME for living water, rather than me asking you, and once you drank it you would never thirst again.

 Jesus had peaked her curiosity and she felt a new kind of thirst, like never before.
-She recognized, for the first time, that she was tired of carrying the heavy load on her shoulders back from the well every day.
-The idea of not only having her thirst quenched for good, but her daily load removed from her frame was intoxicating as Christ told her: "But whosoever drinketh of the water that I shall give him shall never thirst; but the water that I shall give him shall be in him a well of water springing up into eternal life" (John 4:14)
+She recognized for the first time, that she was tired of carrying the heavy load on her shoulders, back from the well every day.
+The idea of not only having her thirst quenched for good, but her daily load removed from her frame was intoxicating, as Christ told her: "But whosoever drinketh of the water that I shall give him shall never thirst; but the water that I shall give him shall be in him a well of water springing up into eternal life" (John 4:14)

 With Rex's recent hospital stay this past June, I found myself relying on it yet again.
-I had arrived one evening to find him struggling to breathe following the monumental journey from the bathroom to his bed.
+I had arrived one evening to find him struggling to breathe, following the monumental journey from the bathroom to his bed.
 By the time we got him into bed, I could feel and see the distress and discomfort in his countenance.

 Many years before, when I was in pain myself, I stopped by his office.
 Rex took a moment for me out of his busy day, as I wept at pain from rheumatoid arthritis in the ankle of one leg and the knee of my other leg.
 I explained to him, through tears of distress, that no matter what leg I step forward with, my pain was mind-numbing.
 My burden was heavy.
 I was frustrated, anxious and overwhelmed.